andrewrjohn/scoreboard-api/README.md

 # Scoreboard API

-Express.js API that scrapes ESPN for sports scores, written with TypeScript, updated every 30 seconds ⚡️
+Express.js API that scrapes ESPN for sports scores and stats, written with TypeScript, updated every 30 seconds ⚡️

 ## Demo